 - Create mechanisms that encourage graduate students to catalyze research collaborations across CIRES groups in both CU and NOAA.

-- CIRES Early Career Assembly (CECA) with support from the Associate Director for Science
+- CIRES Early Career Assembly (CECA) with support from the Access and Cultural Innovation Director

 - Professional training